Robert M. Westervelt

 - Mallinckrodt Professor of Applied Physics and of Physics

-- Director, Center for Nanoscale Systems
+- Director, Center for Nanoscale Systems at Harvard

 Robert Westervelt received his Ph.D. from the University of California, Berkeley in 1977.
-Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is currently Mallinckrodt Professor of Applied Physics & Physics.
+Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is the Mallinckrodt Professor of Applied Physics & Physics.
 He is a Fellow of the American Physical Society.